-Indian town on edge after 8 die during farm protest
+Indian town on edge after 9 die during farm protest

 Farm leaders alleged that Mishra’s son was in the car when it ran over the protesters, but Mishra denied it.

-Police on Monday registered a criminal complaint against 14 people, including the minister’s son, in connection with the death of the four farmers.
+Police on Monday said they had so far arrested six people and filed a criminal complaint against 14 more, including the minister’s son, in connection with the death of the four farmers.
 The BJP also lodged a criminal complaint against the protesting farmers over the death of its members and the car driver, said Arvind Chaurasia, a senior official in charge of the district.

-Farm leaders are demanding a judicial investigation and compensation for the families of the deceased farmers.
-They also want action against the minister and his son, saying Mishra should be removed from office.
+Police also said they recovered the body of a local journalist from the spot where violence ensued Sunday but did not provide further details on how he was killed.

 The violence marked an escalation in ongoing protests against agriculture laws that farmers say will shatter their livelihoods.
 The protests have lasted since the government passed the laws last September and have been one of the biggest challenges to Prime Minister Narendra Modi.